 Choosing between Liverpool or Leicester:

 Having cemented his legacy in Austria, Patson Daka felt the time was right to face a bigger challenge.
-His beloved Liverpool was first to contact him – as a replacement of either Sadio Mane and Mohamed Salah.
+His beloved Liverpool was first to contact him – as a replacement for either Sadio Mane or Mohamed Salah as they near their contract expiry.

 Despite his strong allegiance to the red half of Merseyside, Patson Daka decided to choose Brendan Rodgers Leicester city.
 The intelligent footballer disregarded the fact that his family supports Liverpool – also a club of his late Dad.